Jhinthy/Noestit.github.io/docs/codeconventions/entity-framework-linq.md

 There are two ways to write LINQ queries

-* LINQ Query Expression
+- LINQ Query Expression
-* LINQ Extension Methods (method based queries)
+- LINQ Extension Methods (method based queries)

-At Sweet Mustard, we aim to always use **LINQ Extension Methods**.
+At Noest, we aim to always use **LINQ Extension Methods**.
 Method based queries are very readable and allow you to use custom extension methods that will still read fine.
 Since not all operators are available when using LINQ Query Expressions, you quickly end up with a mixed syntax.

 ### LINQ Query example